Context-Aware Mixup for Domain Adaptive Semantic Segmentation: Introduction

-To be specific, the CMG firstly generates a contextual mask by selectively leveraging the accumulated spatial distribution of the source domain and the contextual relationship of the target domain.
-This mask is critical in our work and will guide the domain mixup.
-Guided by it, context-aware domain mixup is performed in three different levels, \emph{i.e.,} input level, output level and significance mask level. {Notice that the significance mask is a mask that we define to indicate where the pixels are credible.} This contextual mask respectively mixes the input images, the labels and the corresponding significance-masks to narrow down the domain gap.

-In addition, we introduce a SRC loss on the significance mask level to alleviate the over-alignment, \emph{e.g.,} early performance degradation, during the adaptation process.
+The proposed CAMix framework consists of two key components: contextual mask generation (CMG) and significance-reweighted consistency loss (SRC).
+Specifically, CMG firstly generates a contextual mask by selectively leveraging the accumulated spatial distribution of the source domain and the contextual relationship of the target domain.
+This mask is critical in our work and will act as prior knowledge to guide the context-aware domain mixup on three different levels, \emph{i.e.,} input level, output level, and significance mask level. {Notice that the significance mask is a mask that we define to indicate where the pixels are credible.} This contextual mask respectively mixes the input images, the labels, and the corresponding significance-masks to narrow down the domain gap.
+In addition, we introduce an SRC loss on the significance mask level to alleviate the negative transfer, \emph{e.g.,} early performance degradation, during the adaptation process.
 In particular, we calculate a significance mask with the help of the target predictive entropy and its dynamic threshold.
-Then, we mix the target and the source significance masks using the context knowledge as supervisory signals, and utilize the mixed significance mask to reweigh the consistency loss.
+Then, we mix the target and the source significance masks using the context knowledge and utilize the mixed significance mask to reweigh the consistency loss.
+Extensive experiments with analysis demonstrate that CAMix achieves superior performance against the state-of-the-art methods, as shown in Fig.~\ref{fig:uda_progess}.

-To sum up, we propose a \textit{context-aware mixup} architecture for domain adaptive semantic segmentation, which is a fully end-to-end framework.
-Our contributions are summarized as follows. \begin{itemize} \item We present a \textit{contextual mask generation} strategy, which leverages the spatial distribution of the source domain and the contextual relationship of the target domain.
-It acts as prior knowledge for guiding the context-aware domain mixup on three different levels.